-Junior Players will earn points towards their ranking based on the type of tournament in which they play, the finishing position they achieve in the tournament, and size of the draw in their division.
+Players earn points towards their ranking based on the type of tournament in which they play, the finishing position they achieve in the tournament, and size of their division.

 Tournaments are broken up into the following four main categories, listed in order of descending point value: Junior Championship Tour (JCT), Gold, Silver, and Bronze.
-Additionally, players will earn points in U.S. Championships and Closed tournaments (see below for description of ‘Closed’ tournaments).
-For a full breakdown of the points available in different tournament types, please see the Junior Rankings Points Table and the U.S. Junior Championships Points Table.
+Additionally, players can earn points in U.S. Championships, Regional Junior Championships (Closed), and High School League Individual Championship Tournaments

 2. The Junior Championship Tour, Gold, Silver, and Bronze Structure

-The yearly tournament calendar is designed to give players of all skill levels the opportunity for fun and competitive tournament play.
-The strongest players will participate primarily in JCT and Gold level tournaments, while less experienced players may focus on Bronze and Silver tournaments until they feel ready to move up to the higher levels.
+The tournament calendar is designed to give players of all skill levels the opportunity for fun and competitive play.
+The strongest players will participate primarily in JCT and Gold level tournaments, while less experienced players may focus on Silver and Bronze tournaments until they feel ready to move up to the higher levels.

 Players of any ranking may apply for entry into any level of tournament.
-However, some tournaments may be restricted in size due to demand and court restrictions, such as in the case of JCT and Gold tournaments.
-For information on the selection of players for these events, please see the section on Rules and Guidelines (above) or consult the tournament information pages on the US Squash website.
+However, some tournaments may be restricted in size due to demand or court restrictions, such as in the case of JCT and Gold tournaments.
+For information on the selection of players for these events, please see the “Tournament Procedure Policies” section above.

-Tournaments from the previous 11 months (determined as 48 weeks) will be taken into account in a player’s ranking point average.
-After that point, the tournament will no longer affect a player’s ranking.
-As of the drop-off date listed on the player profiles, tournaments will not be included in the rankings run on or prior to that day.
+Only tournaments from the previous 11 months (determined as forty-eight weeks) will be factored into a player’s ranking point average.
+After 11 months, tournament points become inactive and no longer affect a player’s ranking.

-Rankings will be run weekly on Wednesday by 5:00am Eastern Time, and will take into account all tournaments, including those from the immediately previous weekend.
+The rankings calculation takes place every Wednesday by 5:00am EST and will take into account all active tournaments, including those from the previous weekend.

 Players must be current U.S. Citizens or U.S. Residents to be listed in the rankings.